IyerS/sundareshiyer.github.io/_posts/2020-06-01-voc-analysis-post.md

 ## Tools and Technologies Used

-- Google Analytics
 - Adobe Analytics
 - SQL for data querying
-- Tableau for data visualization
+- PowerBI for data visualization
 - Collaborated on implementation using Python, NLTK, and Scikit-learn